-Michael’s roots run extremely deep in the Napa Valley.
+Michael’s roots run extremely deep in Napa Valley.
+His grandparents Cesare and Rosa Mondavi purchased Charles Krug Winery in 1943.
 Along with his father Robert, he co-founded Robert Mondavi Winery in 1966 and was winemaker for their first 8 harvests until 1974.
 He remained at Robert Mondavi Winery until the winery sold to Constellation Brands in 2004.
-During his long career at the winery he worked in a variety of positions including vice president of sales, president and CEO and later as chairman of the winery.
+During his long career at the winery, he worked in a variety of positions including vice president of sales, president and CEO and later as chairman of the winery.

-The focus of their production is on creating wines that people can relate to – well-crafted wines from top vineyard sites available at reasonable prices.
+The focus of wines produced by Folio Fine Wine Partners and Michael Mondavi Family Estate are on creating wines that people can relate to; these are well-crafted wines from premium vineyard sites and are priced reasonably.
 Michael sometimes quotes his grandmother, Rosa Mondavi who said, “create wines that invite people in for another glass”.

-Winemaker Tony Coltrin (Director of Winemaking for Folio Fine Wine Partners) grew up in St. Helena and has been involved in the wine industry in a professional capacity since 1973.
-A childhood was spent around agriculture, he remembers when the vineyards in the Napa Valley were not trellised and one could easily walk through them.
+Master Winemaker for Folio Fine Wine Partners, Tony Coltrin (who we originally met with) grew up in St. Helena and has been involved in the wine industry in a professional capacity since 1973.
+A childhood was spent around agriculture, he remembers when the vineyards in Napa Valley were not trellised, and one could easily walk through them.
 It was a time when one could ride a horse into St. Helena for a softball game and one would not wonder why one was riding a horse through town.
 Tony spent his early years playing and working in vineyards, often on a tractor.

 Leaning towards a career in veterinary medicine, the grandfather of one of his closest friends took him under his wing especially after Tony began asking questions relating to vineyards and winemaking.
-This individual was non other then André Tchelistcheff.
-Tony recalls sometimes camping with André in vineyards and experiencing first hand the dramatic diurnal temperature differences between night and day that parts of the Napa Valley are known for.
+This individual was none other than André Tchelistcheff.
+Tony recalls sometimes camping with André in vineyards and experiencing firsthand the dramatic diurnal temperature differences between night and day that parts of the Napa Valley are known for.
 And it was André who clarified and answered numerous questions Tony had about vines.

 Robert and Michael built a little tasting section next to the lab room – using tables that would rotate and a surface that one could easily write on.
 Bob, Michael and several other early employees including Cellar master Brad Warner and winemaker Zelma Long (who was hired in 1973) would sit around these tables tasting samples from barrel and tank and writing their notes on the table.

 Tony was eventually offered a job as cellar master and worked at Robert Mondavi Winery in a variety of positions until they sold to Constellation Brands in 2004.
-After the sale, Michael and Rob asked Tony to continue working with them – and he transitioned to winemaker at Michael Mondavi Estate and currently is their Director of Winemaking.
+After the sale, Michael and Rob asked Tony to continue working with them.

 Vineyards

-Michael Mondavi owns two vineyards in the Napa Valley including the Animo Vineyard on Atlas Peak which he purchased in 1999.
+Michael Mondavi owns the Animo Vineyard on Atlas Peak which he purchased in 1999.
 While specifically looking to acquire hillside property, he visited this site with his immediate family.
 At the time it was covered in chaparral and had never been planted to vineyards.
 His daughter Dina who had studied in Florence mentioned the Italian word, “animo” after seeing the property for the first time – referring to its soul or its life.
 The name stuck and the site (15 acres) was eventually planted to primarily Cabernet Sauvignon

-In 2006 Michael Mondavi Family Estate purchased the Oso Vineyard (Oso meaning bear in Spanish) on the back side of Howell Mountain,facing mostly east – overlooking Pope Valley.
-This 129-acre site was an existing vineyard at the time of their purchase, although over the years they have replanted a number of the vines including a head pruned block of Cabernet Franc and removing Chardonnay in favor of more suitable red varietals.
+In 2006 Michael Mondavi Family Estate purchased the Oso Vineyard (Oso meaning bear in Spanish) on the back side of Howell Mountain, facing mostly east – overlooking Pope Valley.
+This 129-acre site was an existing vineyard at the time of their purchase, although over the years they replanted a number of the vines including a head pruned block of Cabernet Franc and removed Chardonnay in favor of more suitable red varieties.
 In 2022 they sold this vineyard to Plumpjack.

 Oberon Wines

-Several names were originally in the running including Larkspur and Red Square – but ultimately Oberon was the most popular choice.
+A few names were originally in the running including Larkspur and Red Square, but ultimately Oberon was the most popular choice.
 The name refers to the ‘king of all the fairies’ in William Shakespeare’s A Midsummer Night’s Dream.

 The 2017 Oberon Napa Valley Sauvignon Blanc was sourced from vineyards in Pope Valley and in Carneros.
 During the winemaking Tony looks for what he calls, “the finishing touch” – and texture – both created from the wine being fermented in both stainless steel and oak (stirred weekly while in barrel).
 He also blends in another clone of Sauvignon Blanc, Sauvignon Musqué (during this vintage 18% of Sauvignon Musqué was blended).

-Offers notes of citrus including citrus blossom on the bouquet, lemon zest and lemon grass.
-Has some weight yet has plenty of liveliness across the palate due to its refreshing acidity.
+This wine offers notes of citrus including citrus blossom on the bouquet, lemon zest and lemon grass.
+This wine has some weight yet shows plenty of liveliness across the palate due to its refreshing acidity.
 A thread of minerality runs the length of the palate with flavors that include notes of apple and kiwi.
-Very balanced with a lively and persistent finish.
+It is very balanced with a lively and persistent finish.

-Prior to labeling this wine, Tony was struggling to come up with the appropriate packaging and color scheme for this wine.
+Prior to labeling this wine, Tony was struggling to come up with the appropriate packaging and color scheme.
 During breakfast one day at the winery, Tony was eating a cup of yogurt, he vividly remembers it being Yoplait Orange Crème.
-A light-bulb went off in his head and he grabbed the cup of yogurt and raced over to the company that the Mondavi’s used for their capsules.
+A lightbulb went off in his head and he grabbed the cup of yogurt and raced over to the company that the Mondavi’s used for their capsules.
 He dumped the yogurt out on a plate and declared, ‘see, this is the color we will use for the Sauvignon Blanc!”

-Tony has learned over the years that Merlot is a very site specific varietal – it doesn’t always do well in hot conditions, crashing as he calls it when the vines are subjected to long periods of little water and low humidity.
-It does best when it has access to deep soils and some moisture – for instance closer to the Napa River or in parts of the valley where dew forms at night (versus say growing on the dryer eastern slopes of the Vaca Mountain range).
+Tony has learned over the years that Merlot is a very site-specific variety; it doesn’t always do well in hot conditions, crashing as he calls it when the vines are subjected to long periods of little water and low humidity.
+It does best when it has access to deep soils and some moisture – for instance closer to the Napa River or in parts of the valley where dew forms at night (versus growing on the dryer eastern slopes of the Vaca mountain range).

 The 2016 Oberon Napa Valley Merlot was sourced from Oakville with smaller amounts of Syrah and Zinfandel in the blend.
-Noticeably dark in the glass reveals aromas of old cedar box, mushroom, cigar smoke and an earthiness including hints of dry rock.
-Also a subtle sage nuance to the aromatics.
-Plenty of fruit on this approachable offering including plum and darker cherry.
-Juicy – ripe but not overripe the fine tannins are well integrated on the finish.
+Noticeably dark in the glass this wine reveals aromas of old cedar box, mushroom, cigar smoke and an earthiness including hints of dry rock.
+There is also a subtle sage nuance to the aromatics.
+There is plenty of fruit on this approachable offering including plum and darker cherry.
+It is juicy and ripe but not overripe.
+The fine tannins are well integrated on the finish.

-The 2017 Oberon Napa County Cabernet Sauvignon is slightly blended with Syrah and Merlot.
-Fairly dark ruby in the glass.
-Presents bright aromatics including floral notes and red licorice and as the wine breathes, notes of mocha and tobacco.
-Features more red fruit then darker fruits on the palate including cherry and currant – with just a kiss of a darker chocolate flavor.
+The 2017 Oberon Napa County Cabernet Sauvignon is blended slightly with Syrah and Merlot.
+It is fairly dark ruby in the glass.
+It presents bright aromatics including floral notes and red licorice and as the wine breathes, notes of mocha and tobacco.
+Features more red fruit than darker fruits on the palate including cherry and currant with just a kiss of a darker chocolate flavor.
 The tannins are still a bit tightly wound in its youth – although are not harsh or coarse.
 Food friendly.

 Tony has extensive experience working with Chardonnay including for Grand Archer/Arrowood in Sonoma County and while working in Chile.
 He prefers a wine from this varietal that stays away from the over-oaked and buttery style of this wine, what he calls the ‘1980s style of Chardonnay’.

-The 2017 Oberon Los Carneros Chardonnay was fermented and aged in up to 30% new French oak and and both the primary fermentation and secondary fermentation occurred simultaneously.
+The 2017 Oberon Los Carneros Chardonnay was fermented and aged in up to 30% new French oak and both the primary fermentation and secondary fermentation occurred simultaneously.
 A kiss of Muscat was blended into the wine.
-Pale straw color, offers an engaging bouquet with aromas of pineapple, caramel, almond and citrus.
-Four things on the palate stand out; a richness of flavor, a texture that is creamy, complemented by good acidity and an overall balance.
-Drinks very well by itself.
+It is pale straw in color; the bouquet is immediatley engaging with aromas of pineapple, caramel, almond and citrus.
+Four things on the palate stand out; a richness of flavor, a texture that is creamy, complemented by bright acidity and an overall balance.
+This bottling drinks very well by itself.

 Feast it Forward

-And visitor’s will want to stop by their bathroom – a television embedded in a mirror plays Feast if Forward culinary shows.
 The site can be used for a number of events – they have plenty of space in the back of the building.
-The Ultimate Airstream Film Lounge trailer is often be parked in the back – they use this trailer when they are on the road hosting unique lifestyle events and it also serves for private tastings on site or for special events.
+The Ultimate Airstream Film Lounge trailer is often be parked in the back – they use this trailer when they are on the road hosting unique lifestyle events, and it also serves for private tastings on site or for special events.
 One such event at the showroom might be the “Terrible Tuesdays” in which bad films with cult like followings are shown.

 The second floor features a sizable surround building deck – and a swinging ‘bed’.
 This is an ideal perch to watch passerbys going to Oxbow Public Market or those enjoying the park next to the Napa River.
 These are also some of the best seats in the area to watch live performances at the nearby green.
 The Oberon Lounge is located upstairs, a dedicated space for showcasing their wines.